overextended/ox_inventory/docs/modules/items/create.md

 ---
-title: Create items
+title: Defining item data
 ---
 All static item data is loaded from files in the `data` folder rather than the database.
-The item table defines a basic template to reference when working with an instance of that item name, and can contain custom data.
+The item table defines a basic template to reference when working with an instance of that item type, and can contain custom data.

 !!! example
 	=== "Standard Burger"